Coronavirus Covid 19: Cancelled - the 1pm Ashley Bloomfield show

 After many hours of calm and precise briefings from public health professionals, it was an almost anti-social lack of contact.

-Over those 50 days, the country has collectively tuned in at 1pm for the latest on Covid-19, almost always delivered in the calm and steady tones of director-general of health Dr Ashley Bloomfield.
+Over those 50 days, the country has collectively tuned in at 1pm for the latest on Covid-19, almost always delivered in the calm and steady tones of director general of health Dr Ashley Bloomfield.

 But we are now in a phase where the briefings will not take place during weekends.